magepages/mpdocs/docs/sage-pay/index.md

 This section records the customer or admin orders information and the customers' card information (including the order with the new card or the previous card saved at the **Integration Type** field.
 Here, **Statistics Status** and **Order Status** will be reported when customer order with Sage Pay payment methods.

 - **View Transaction**: Record card information of customer or admin orders.
-- Click **View Order**: Redirect to the view order page to see the information and card of paid order.
+- Click **View Order**: Redirect to the view order page to see the information and card of paid orders.

 ![Imgur](https://i.imgur.com/PrM0hRY.png)

-- Compatible with [Mageplaza Reports extension](https://www.mageplaza.com/magento-2-reports-extension/): Support additional Reports of Order Status and Transacrion Status in the filterable time.
+- Compatible with [Mageplaza Reports extension](https://www.mageplaza.com/magento-2-reports-extension/): Support additional Reports of Order Status and Transaction Status in the filterable time.

 ![Imgur](https://i.imgur.com/iLZlJbH.png)